My Mister: Reception

 After the first episode aired, My Mister was accused of glorifying dating violence due to a scene where loan shark Kwang-il assaults Ji-an, who replies "Do you like me?", and because Kwang-il's official description said he bothered Ji-an as it was the only way to make her see him.
 The Korea Communications Standards Commission commented that a number of complaints had been received and that it was checking them, while the production team replied that the complicated relationship between the two characters would be resolved gradually and to be patient.
+The director and the actors pointed out that violence and crime were only narrative tools.
 IU herself intervened, saying, "Kwang-il and Ji-an have the most conflictual relationship.
 How could you love someone so violent?"